EVP_DigestSignInit, EVP_DigestSignUpdate, EVP_DigestSignFinal, EVP_DigestSign - EVP signing functions

 The EVP signature routines are a high level interface to digital signatures.

 EVP_DigestSignInit() sets up signing context ctx to use digest type from ENGINE e and private key pkey. ctx must be created with EVP_MD_CTX_new() before calling this function.
 If pctx is not NULL the EVP_PKEY_CTX of the signing operation will be written to *pctx: this can be used to set alternative signing options.
+The digest type may be NULL if the signing algorithm supports it.

 EVP_DigestSignUpdate() hashes cnt bytes of data at d into the signature context ctx.
 This function can be called several times on the same ctx to include additional data.
 This function is currently implemented using a macro.